 This is the APR for purchases plus any standard fees that most accepted customers will receive when they open their credit card account.
 When you apply, your credit card provider will use your credit history to assess which APR to give you.
 While the majority of customers will be given the representative rate, some may be given a higher rate depending on their circumstances.

 What does representative APR mean?

 When you’re browsing new credit cards, you’ll see representative APRs advertised.
 This is the APR for purchases that most accepted customers will receive when they open a credit card account.

 This will be visible to you before you apply for a credit card.
-It is designed to help you compare different credit cards in the market.
-It is made up of the Representative Purchase Interest Rate, plus any standard fees that will be charged per year.
+It's designed to help you compare different credit cards in the market.
+It's made up of the Representative Purchase Interest Rate, plus any standard fees that will be charged per year.
 For example, if a credit card has an annual or monthly fee, this will be added to the representative purchase interest rate to give you an effective cost of borrowing for that credit card.

 What’s my personal APR?

 Not everyone will get the representative APR.
 Your personal APR is calculated when you submit your application.
 When you apply for a credit card, the lender will consider a number of factors when deciding what APR to offer you.
 These include things like your credit history, credit score and current income and outgoings.

 Wondering how credit ratings can change things like your APR?
 Check out our guide to how your credit score works.

 When you’re browsing different credit cards, you’ll see that most have an annual variable interest rate advertised.
 This is the rate that the lender expects most customers will get, however the actual interest rate you are offered may differ as this depends on your individual circumstances.